Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 top down view of a bowl full of roasted fennel and potato soup with spoon.

-Potatoes are wonderful in all kinds of dishes, take a look at these other recipes, from soups to salads, you just may find a new favorite!
+Potatoes are wonderful in all kinds of dishes.
+Take a look at these other recipes, from soups to salads; you may find a new favorite!

 If you try this fennel & potato soup recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.